EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 > path from *u* to *v* for all vertices *u*, *v* ∈ *V*.
 Give an efficient algorithm to determine whether or not a
 > directed graph is singly connected.

-I suspect that “singly connected” means that：
+I suspect that “singly connected” means that:

 1. There are no forward edges,
 2. and there are no cross edges that belongs to the same depth-first tree.